[Keep] Support multiple storage classes

 - Keepstore configuration specifies the set of classes offered by each volume.

-Updated by Tom Clegg over 5 years ago
+Updated by Tom Clegg about 6 years ago

 - specify desired functionality (user can push X buttons, result is Y)